smartdevicelink/sdl_evolution/proposals/NNNN-rpc-message-protection.md

 * Impacted Platforms: [Core / Android/ iOS / RPC / Policy / SDL server]

 ## Introduction
-This proposal proposes a design to protect (enable encryption for) RPC messages transmitted between a mobile application and SDL.
+This proposal proposes a design to protect (enable encryption for) RPC messages transmitted between a mobile application and the SDL.

 ## Motivation
 Security is good but it has cost.
 Each OEM can evaluate the risks and require certain RPC messages must be protected, which means the messages are encrypted and transmitted in a protected SDL service between an authenticated app and a vehicle head unit.
 How to authenticate a mobile app and how to set up a protected SDL service is out of the scope of this proposal.
 SDL supports it by integrating a security library in the mobile app.
 This proposal provides a solution to protect certain SDL RPC messages.
 It includes which RPCs need protection, when to start a protected SDL RPC service and what SDL shall do with these RPCs with the protected service.